navalpostgraduateschool/mobile_mines/documentation/dev_guide.md

 ## Acknowledgements

-- Thanks to all contributors for their feedback and support in improving the functionality and usability of the MATLAB Mobile Mines app.
+- Thanks to Dr. Moore for his feedback and support in improving the functionality and usability of the MATLAB Mobile Mines app.